 I strongly believe in bridging the knowledge gap between scientists and the public.
-For seven years, I have communicated science to thousands of people of all ages across five different countries using numerous mediums including outreach programs, public talks, news interviews, art and blogs.
+For eight years, I have communicated science to thousands of people of all ages across five different countries using numerous mediums including outreach programs, public talks, news interviews, art and blogs.

 I love designing visual material that makes people excited to learn.
 I have recently started creating infographics to communicate information about the World's seabirds in a fun and accessible way.
 Check out the Infographics here.